jeffreycwitt/hn202/docs/class-12.md

 <div class="discussion" markdown="1">

 {:.dquestion}
-In our reading: what kind of evidence we can find for the erosion of the previous identity of the Jewish communities (which required a protected status).
-Where do we see the emergence of a new view of Jewish identity, one that no longer deserved this protected status. (consider especially TFC,p.
+In our reading: what kind of evidence can we find for the erosion of the previous identity of the Jewish communities (which required a protected status).
+Where do we see the emergence of a new view of Jewish identity, one that no longer deserved this protected status. (consider especially TFC, p.
 113, 115)

 <div class="answer" markdown="1">